Current Requirements of Field Education/Practicum

 Step 7 – Have your Local Mentor complete the Field Education Local Mentor Agreement (click for a blank copy).
 Receive that copy from your mentor and keep it on file.
 You will submit it during the first week of actual enrollment.

-Step 8 - If everything meets qualifications, Dr. Gupton will inform you of enrollment in the Field Education for the semester.
+Step 8 - If everything meets qualifications, Dr. Gupton will inform you of acceptance in Field Education for the semester.
 You will receive an email from him to set up the times of your commencement conversation.
-You may then complete your practicum according to the semester calendar given in the syllabus.